 - Lamps and candles should be kept out of your pet’s reach to avoid accidental burns.

 - Ensure that your pets are wearing identification tags with your contact information.

-- If your dog is getting too anxious, you may consider giving him Anxocare which helps control anxiety due to fear and emotional stress.
+- If your dog is getting too anxious, you may consult your vet for medication that helps control anxiety due to fear and emotional stress.

 Noise and the dogs

 The canine sense of hearing is far more developed than humans.
 They can hear about 4 times the distance of a human who has normal hearing.
 Dogs detect sounds in the frequency range of approximately 67 – 45,000 Hz (varies with different breeds), compared to humans with the approximate range of 64 – 23,000 Hz.
 So you can very well imagine how ghastly these sounds of crackers must be to their ears.